|Hangzhou West Lake

 After dealing with all immigration affairs, you can start your trip in this city.
 The West Lake

 , both inscribed as world heritages, are the most popular tourist attractions that have witnessed the ups and downs of Hangzhou since ancient times.
 Lingyin Temple and the Tomb of General Yue Fei

 tell the history of this time-honored city.
-If it’s in the worst case that main tourist attractions in the city area are closed due to G20 Summit, you can have a retreat in the countryside Wuzhen Water Town
+If in the worst case the main tourist attractions in the city area are closed due to the G20 Summit, you can have a retreat in the countryside in Wuzhen Water Town

 or Xitang Water Town

-, where you will be obsessed with the tranquil and slow lifestyle.
+, where you will be very impressed with the tranquil and slow lifestyle.